-Many game bird nests, young birds and deer fawns are lost each spring because of farmers mowing hay or bush-hogging fields.
+Many game bird and songbird nests, young birds and deer fawns are lost each spring because of farmers mowing hay or bush-hogging fields.
 If possible, avoid mowing or clearing thick, bushy areas from April through early August.
-Late March and early April or mid-August and September are the best times to mow.
+Late March and early-April or mid-August and September are the best times to mow (with March being best for all things considered).
 Mowing at these times allows for sufficient plant growth to provide nesting or winter cover.
 If work is planned for a hayfield or weedy area, it is best to clear it before the nesting season (keeps hens from nesting there).
 If hay must be cut during the nesting season, drive a tractor around the field 40 to 50 yards from the edge to see if any hens flush.
 If nests or young deer are suspected, leave as much tall vegetation around the area as possible.
 Turkey hens may abandon a nest if it is disturbed one time.
 Subsequent disturbances almost guarantee an abandoned nest.

-In areas where fields are to be maintained as open areas without grazing or haying, strip mowing or mowing in a mosaic pattern can increase habitat diversity for small game.
+In areas where fields are to be maintained as open areas without grazing or haying, strip mowing or mowing in a mosaic pattern can increase habitat diversity.
 Strip mowing should be done in long linear strips 30 to 50 feet wide by as long as possible.
 Using a mosaic technique involves mowing small patches in an irregular pattern.
 These mowing methods will maintain portions of fields in herbaceous vegetation while allowing clumps of blackberry, buckbrush and tree seedlings to develop.
 These clumps will need to be mowed to regenerate themselves when it looks as if the saplings and shrubs will soon get too big for your tractor and mower.
+Spot herbicide can always be used in addition to mowing to keep the field from being taken over by tall trees or invasive plants.
+When possible, never mow all of a field each year.
+Always mow in a rotational fashion.